Telephone and Internet

 You can apply online, through your phone or internet company, or through the mail.
 The Lifeline Support website provides additional details on applying, as well as helpful videos on the process.

-If you qualify, you will have 90 days to choose a phone or internet company and sign up for service.
+You can search for phone and internet service providers here.
 If you already have service through a phone or internet company, you can also ask that company to apply your Lifeline benefit to your service.
-You can search for service providers here.

 Telephone programs for Iowans who have difficulty hearing or speaking

-The Iowa Utilities Board oversees three programs that help Iowans who are deaf, hard of hearing, deaf-blind, or have difficulty speaking with telephone accessibility.
-The three programs are Relay Iowa, Telecommunications Access Iowa, and the National Deaf-Blind Equipment Distribution Program.
+The Iowa Utilities Board oversees three programs that help with telephone accessibility for Iowans who are deaf, hard of hearing, deaf-blind, or have difficulty speaking.
+The three programs are Relay Iowa, Telecommunications Access Iowa, and the Iowa Deaf-Blind Equipment Distribution Program.
 Information icon

 Relay Iowa and other relay services